 The CM upstream transmitter MUST approximate a Nyquist square-root raised-cosine pulse-shaping filter with rolloff factor alpha =0.25.
 For operation with a DOCSIS 3.0 CMTS (unless the CMTS is operating as a pre-3.0 DOCSIS CMTS), the CM -30 dB transmitted bandwidth MUST NOT exceed the Channel Width values in Table 6-5.
-For backward compatibility with a CMTS operating as a pre-3.0-DOCSIS CMTS, the CM -30 dB transmitted bandwidth MUST NOT exceed the Channel Width values are given analytically by:
+For backward compatibility with a CMTS operating as a pre-3.0-DOCSIS CMTS, the CM -30 dB transmitted bandwidth MUST NOT exceed the Channel Width values in Table 6-6.
+The Channel Width values are given analytically by: